Investing in children’s education today for a better tomorrow

 Securing a better future for children through education

-UNICEF works closely on long-term education programmes with the European Union’s Directorate-General for International Co-operation and Development (DG DEVCO) and the Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR).
+UNICEF works closely on long-term education programmes with the European Union’s Directorate-General for International Partnerships (DG INTPA) and the Directorate-General for Neighbourhood and Enlargement Negotiations (DG NEAR).

 Together we have worked on thirty-two projects relating to education over the period 2014-2018, enabling children worldwide to reach their full potential through education.
 Additionally, the partnership works closely with governments to strengthen and better equip the existing education systems.